FAQ

 AIS is a one-way digital exchange of identity, position, etc. It has been a global standard since 2001 (ITU-R M.1371-1) and has been a SOLAS requirement since 2001.
 AIS 2.0 (VDES) is a two-way digital exchange of data.
-It is a global standard from 2022 (ITU-R M.2092-1) and is about to become a SOLAS requirement, expected from 2026.
+It is a global standard since 2022 (ITU-R M.2092-1) and is confirmed to become a SOLAS requirement on January 1st, 2028.

 AIS 2.0 is designed to transfer data without an IP address.
 This allows digital communication to the bridge shipment as no IP address is equal to an unbreakable firewall.
 Remote log-in is simply not possible.
 The currently available satellite communication systems make use of an IP address when transferring data.